zerothphase/ai4sea_cv_challenge/README.md

 Experiment notebooks are removed because the experiments were not systematically done and not documented.

 ## Summary of Results
-The model of the final solution is a EfficientNet-B0 of [Tan & Le, 2019](https://arxiv.org/abs/1905.11946) (PyTorch implementation by [lukemelas](https://github.com/lukemelas/EfficientNet-PyTorch/blob/master/README.md)) and a Resnet-50 as baseline.
+The model of my final solution is a EfficientNet-B0 of [Tan & Le, 2019](https://arxiv.org/abs/1905.11946) (PyTorch implementation by [lukemelas](https://github.com/lukemelas/EfficientNet-PyTorch/blob/master/README.md)) and a Resnet-50 as baseline.
 In this project, it was found that both models can be trained from pretrained weights to reach **92+ % test accuracy** in just **60 epochs** at a batch size of 32 (Efficientnet-B0) or 64 (Resnet-50) using a single GPU thanks to [Fastai](https://docs.fast.ai/index.html) library.
-In comparison, Tan & Le, 2019 used training settings from [Kornblith et al. 2018](https://arxiv.org/abs/1805.08974) for fine-tuning pretrained Efficientnet-B0 with 20,000 steps at a batch size of 256 to reach ~90.8% test accuracy (they used image size of 224x224, I used 300x300).
+In comparison, Tan & Le, 2019 used training settings from [Kornblith et al. 2018](https://arxiv.org/abs/1805.08974) for fine-tuning pretrained Efficientnet-B0 with 20,000 steps at a batch size of 256 to reach ~90.8% test accuracy (they used an image size of 224x224, I used 300x300).

 *Table 1* summarizes the results of my final solution.
 Refer to Section 3 and 4 of `00_Solution_Summary.ipynb` where I obtained the results in the table.